Victor-David-Medina/Victor-David-Medina/README.md

 ## Who I Am

-I'm David — a **Cloud Operations Engineer** building production-grade AWS infrastructure with Terraform.
+I'm David, a **Cloud Operations Engineer** building production-grade AWS infrastructure with Terraform.
 I bring 8+ years of enterprise operations experience into cloud-native environments, with a focus on reliability, documentation, and cost control.

-> **Enterprise-scale proof:** Led a 1,000+ user Expensify SaaS rollout at ezCater that cut reconciliation cycle time by **~90%** — from 1–2 days down to 1–2 hours.
+> **Enterprise-scale proof:** Led a 1,000+ user Expensify SaaS rollout at ezCater that cut reconciliation cycle time by **~90%** - from 1–2 days down to 1–2 hours.
 Operational discipline at scale is already in my toolkit.

 ---